 - Students and faculty mentors at Monmouth University piloted research with eDNA in the areas of Wreck Pond in Spring Lake/Sea Girt/Wall and Lake Takanassee in Long Branch in the spring and summer of 2016.

 - RU Professor Jesse Ausubel and Senior Research Associate Mark Stoeckle visited MU in the fall of 2015 to share their work on the worldwide “re-wilding” trend and eDNA, respectively.
-Read more in the UCI newsletter.
+Read the UCI newsletter for more information.

 Areas of Study